 Building a REST API

-Let’s begin by creating a REST API, developing the foundation for building the web applications.
-The application could be web-based or designed for Android, iOS or other specific platforms.
+Let’s begin by creating a REST API and developing the foundation for building web applications.
+The application could have a web-based version or be designed for specific platforms like Android, iOS, or others.
 To begin with, let’s list down the things that the app will be able to do:

-- Enable them to subscribe or unsubscribe to feeds
+- Please enable them to subscribe or unsubscribe to feeds.

-- Give them the ability to read and mark feed entries as read or unread
+- Please allow them to read and mark feed entries as read or unread.

 - Store user information in their respective accounts